-In the following, we apply Theorem \ref{thm1.1} to prove several important lemmas below (cf.~\cite[Section 3]{meng2017building} for the normal projective version).
-The proofs are almost the same except we use the tools of classes and currents. \begin{lem} Let $\pi:X\rightarrow Y$ be a surjective morphism of normal compact K\"ahler spaces with at worst rational singularities.
+In the following, we shall apply Theorem \ref{thm1.1} to prove several important lemmas below. \begin{lem} Let $\pi:X\rightarrow Y$ be a surjective morphism of normal compact K\"ahler spaces with at worst rational singularities.
 Let $f:X\rightarrow X$ and $g:Y\rightarrow Y$ be two surjective endomorphisms such that $g\circ\pi=\pi\circ f$.
 If $f$ is int-amplified, then so is $g$. \end{lem}

 \begin{proof} It follows from Lemma \ref{lem2.9injection} that $\pi^*: \textup{H}_{\textup{BC}}^{1,1}(Y)\rightarrow \textup{H}_{\textup{BC}}^{1,1}(X)$ is injective.
-Then, each eigenvalue of $g^*|_{H^{1,1}_{\textup{BC}}(Y)}$ is an eigenvalue of $f^*|_{\textup{H}^{1,1}_{\textup{BC}}(X)}$ and thus has modulus greater than one, since $f$ is int-amplified.
+Then, each eigenvalue of $g^*|_{\textup{H}^{1,1}_{\textup{BC}}(Y)}$ is an eigenvalue of $f^*|_{\textup{H}^{1,1}_{\textup{BC}}(X)}$ and thus has modulus greater than one, since $f$ is int-amplified.
 Therefore, our lemma follows from Theorem \ref{thm1.1}. \end{proof}

-\begin{lem} Suppose that $\pi:X\rightarrow Y$ is a generically finite surjective morphism between normal compact K\"ahler spaces with at worst rational singularities.
-Let $f:X\rightarrow X$ and $g:Y\rightarrow Y$ be surjective endomorphisms such that $g\circ\pi=\pi\circ f$.
-If $g$ is int-amplified, then so is $f$. \end{lem} \begin{proof}